google/new-project/.github/PULL_REQUEST_TEMPLATE.md

 > It's a good idea to open an issue first for discussion.

 - [ ] Tests pass
-- [ ] Appropriate changes to README are included in PR
+- [ ] Appropriate changes to documentation are included in the PR